mieszkoP13/weatherAPP/README.md

 # Simple Python Weather App
 Program enables user to search basic weather conditions all over the globe.

-## Cautions
-Do not separate files from its primary folder since, for example, graphical assets are sourced from `/images` folder, thus any modification of the paths might result in errors or may prevent the app form running.
-Its worth to mention that an Internet connection has to be established in order to use the app properly.

-If you want to use this app, unfortunately, you have to generate your own API key from `https://openweathermap.org/current` and paste it into `.env` file, assign it to `APIkey` variable.

 ## Manual installation, set-up
 To directly run the app from source, you will need to run following commands:
 ```